#1 in Sleep Product Research

 |Ease of cleaning||d||Dry cleaning is often recommended.|

-The following table compares featherbeds that have at least 85% owner satisfaction based on a significant sample / number of consumer experiences.
+The following table compares featherbeds with at least 85% owner satisfaction based on a significant sample of consumer experiences.

 |Return Policy||30 days||30 days||30 days||30 days||30 days|